syncfusion-content/maui-docs/MAUI/Cartesian-Charts/StackedArea100.md

 # StackedArea100 Chart in .NET MAUI Chart

-The stacked area 100% chart enables users to visually represent data points as stacked areas.
-In this chart, the areas are stacked on top of each other to indicate the cumulative value of the data points to 100%.
+The stacked area 100% chart enables users to visually represent data points vertically one above other to indicate the cumulative value of the data points to 100%.

 ## StackedArea100 Chart